 Growing your own herbs and vegetables has never been more popular or easier.
 Even if you don't have a large outside garden, there are still plenty of plants you can grow indoors with the aid of an indoor garden kit.
 There's nothing better than cooking the vegetables you've grown yourself or seasoning with your own herbs!

 We found the Indoor Hydroponic Garden by AeroGarden to be our favorite.
 It's a smart garden that delivers results while being easy to use.
-We've also put together a top 10 list for you to consider and created a handy buying guide to help you make your choice!
+We've also put together a top 10 list for you to consider and created a handy buying guide reviewed by a master gardener and homestead blogger to help you make your choice!

 Back to the Roots

 9-Herb Window Garden

 A Garden Kit That Makes a Great Gift

 Grow in the Box For Ultimate Simplicity